NOTICE OF PRIVACY PRACTICES

 Other Government Functions: We may use or disclose PHI in connection with military and veterans activities, national security and intelligence activities, protective services for the President of the United States and other dignitaries, and certain correctional facility activities.

 Family and Friends: Under certain circumstances, we may disclose PHI to family members, other relatives, close personal friends, or others that you identify to the extent it is directly relevant to their involvement with your care or payment related to your care; or to notify them of your location, general condition, or death.

 After Death: We may disclose PHI to coroners or medical examiners to identify a person who has died, determine the cause of death, or perform other functions authorized by law; and (before or after death) to funeral homes as necessary to carry out their duties.
 In addition, PHI of a person who has died may be used or disclosed in connection with research that does not involve any live subjects.

 You have certain rights with respect to your medical record information, as follows:

-3. You have the right to inspect, copy and request amendment to your medical records.
-Access to your medical records will not include psychotherapy notes contained in them, or information compiled in anticipation of or for use in a civil, criminal or administrative action or proceeding or for which your access is otherwise restricted by law.
+3. You have the right to inspect, copy and request amendments to your medical records.
+Access to your medical records will not include psychotherapy notes contained in them or information compiled in anticipation of or for use in a civil, criminal, or administrative action or proceeding or for which your access is otherwise restricted by law.
 We will charge a reasonable fee for providing a copy of your medical records, or a summary of those records, at your request, which includes the cost of copying, postage, or preparation of an explanation or summary of the information.

-4. All requests for inspection, copying and/or amending information in your medical records must be made in writing and be addressed to “Privacy Officer” at our address.
+4. All requests for inspection, copying, and/or amending information in your medical records must be made in writing and be addressed to the “Privacy Officer” at our address.
 We will respond to your request in a timely fashion.

 6. You have the right to obtain a paper copy of this notice if the notice was initially provided to you electronically, and to take one home with you if you wish.